Is the Dachshund the Unhealthiest Dog Breed?

 All Dachshunds Suffer From Chondrodysplasia

 Chondrodysplasia (disproportionate dwarfism) is a genetic deformity that produces dachshunds’ characteristic long bodies and short legs, which humans have bred them to have.
-Due to this deformity, parts of their bodies are too big or too small to function properly, which significantly affects their physical health, quality of life, and mental well-being.
+Due to this deformity, parts of their bodies are too big or too small to function properly, significantly affecting their physical health, quality of life, and mental well-being.

 Why Are Joint Problems Common in Dachshunds